mui/material-ui/docs/src/pages/components/accordion/accordion.md

 # Accordion

-<p class="description">Accordions contain creation flows and allow lightweight editing of an element.</p>
+<p class="description">Accordions hide and reveal secondary in-page content inside an interactive container.</p>

 An accordion is a lightweight container that may either be used standalone, or be connected to a larger surface, such as a card.